GLOBAL MARKETS-Shares gain on strong U.S. GDP data; oil rises

 growth supported risk appetite and lifted oil prices.

-Both the Dow and the S&P 500 hit record closing highs after
+Both the Dow and the S&P 500 hit intraday record highs after

 the Commerce Department said the final estimate of U.S. gross